tech-sketch/SeqAL/docs/performance.md

 - **Random** means randomly query data without caring about informativeness.
 - **CS** (Clustering Similarity) and **DS** (Distributed Similarity) are the diversity based sampling methods for NER

 We first train the model on seed data (2% of training data).
-Then we query 2％ of training data in each iteration untill 50% data are queried.
+Then we query 2％ of training data in each iteration until 50% data are queried.

 ### SeqAL on different languages